humaidq/huma.id/content/blog/yubi.md

 ---
 title: "Setting up a Yubikey on Void Linux"
 date: 2020-06-16
-draft: true
 ---

 I recently got a [Yubikey], which is a hardware authentication device.
 It has multiple functions, the Yubikey 4 has two slots which you can configure.
-Getting the device to work on Void Linux wasn't obvious, this is a simple guide on how to get a Yubikey working on [Void Linux].
+Getting the device to work on Void Linux wasn't obvious, this is a simple guide and a future reference on how to get a Yubikey working on [Void Linux].

 ### Setting up your system